php/doc-en/README.md

 for details on how to contribute to PHP's documentation.

 The PHP manual is available at [php.net/docs](https://php.net/docs).

+Also this line is new and for experimentation purpose only

 ## Creating this setup